andersberliner/smelling_sepsis/README.md

 If you want to try and use R functionalities in your python programs, know that rpy2 can be particularly challenging to get onto Amazon EC2 instances.
 See their documentation for more help.

-The code was designed to work with the Specific Technologies data pipline *(see [data structures](#data) to learn how to use it "out-of-the-box")*, and has some pieces built specifically around their use-case *([seriesmodel.py](/seriesmodel.py) currently only supports three-class label cascades)*.
+The code was designed to work with the Specific Technologies data pipeline *(see [data structures](#data) to learn how to use it "out-of-the-box")*, and has some pieces built specifically around their use-case *([seriesmodel.py](/seriesmodel.py) currently only supports three-class label cascades)*.
 That aside, I do believe there are a variety of other use cases where you could use this algorithm effectively with little effort.
 See the [code walkthrough](#code) and please [contact me](#contact) for more help.

 ## <a name="data"></a> Data format and data structures